Southern United States: Geography

 The South is a diverse meteorological region with numerous climatic zones, including temperate, sub-tropical, tropical, and arid—though the South generally has a reputation as hot and humid, with long summers and short, mild winters.
 Most of the South—except for the areas of higher elevations and areas near the western, southern, and some northern fringes—falls in the humid subtropical climate zone.
 Crops grow readily in the South due to its climate consistently providing growing seasons of at least six months before the first frost.
 Some common environments include bayous and swamplands, the southern pine forests, the warm temperate montane forest of the Appalachians, the savannas of the southern Great Plains, and the subtropical jungle and maritime forests along the Atlantic and Gulf coasts.
-Unique flora include various species of magnolia, rhododendron, cane, palm, and oak, among others.
+Unique flora include various species of magnolia, rhododendron, "cane" (bamboo), palm, hickory and oak, among others.
 Fauna of the region is also diverse, encompassing a plethora of amphibian species, reptiles such as the green anole, the venomous cottonmouth snake, and the American alligator, mammals like the American black bear, the swamp rabbit, and the nine-banded armadillo, and birds such as the roseate spoonbill and the extinct but symbolic carolina parakeet.

 The question of how to define the boundaries and subregions of the South has long been the focus of research and debate.
 As defined by the United States Census Bureau, the Southern region of the United States includes sixteen states and the District of Columbia.
 As of 2010, an estimated 114,555,744 people, or thirty-seven percent of all U.S. residents, lived in the South, the nation's most populous region.
 The Census Bureau defines three smaller divisions: